-Knowing your measurements, as well as how your each of the packaging’s sides fold together to house your product ensures your product is not only protected but presented properly.
+You need to understand how your each of the packaging’s sides fold together to house your product so it is not only protected but presented properly.

 Putting it in the perspective of festive packaging design, this is what some of them will look like:

-Things can get technical in that aspect when you have to get your measurements right.
+As you gradually work on it, things can start getting technical in terms of getting your measurements right.
 Not to mention -- the finishing of your packaging.

-Here are some common types of finishes you can consider for your packaging:
+So here are some common types of finishes you can consider your products:

-- Gloss - The most popular type of finishing amongst brands
+Gloss is the most popular type of finishing used amongst brands.

-- Matte - Usually used in organic products for its natural texture
+Matte is usually used in organic products for its natural texture.

-- Foil Stamping - When you want to communicate a sense of elegance or the product’s premium quality
+Foil Stamping is used when you want to communicate a sense of elegance or the product’s premium quality.

-- Embossed and Debossed - For products where you want to make a certain visual element ‘pop’ through raising it (embossing) or receding it (debossing)
+Embossed and Debossed is used for products where you want to make a certain visual element ‘pop’ through raising it (embossing) in the 1st picture or receding it (debossing) in the 2nd.

 If you want more finishing options, you can head over here.
 But as long as you’ve got a mockup (even if it’s just a rough sketch), you’ll be able to communicate those ideas to the designers you’re working with.